BinaryMuse/ts-stdlib/README.md

 An `Option<T>` has two variants:

 * `Some<T>`, representing the existance of the inner value
-* `None`, representing the absense of an inner value
+* `None`, representing the absence of an inner value

 ### Creating an option